michaelm4320/javascript-exercises/01_helloWorld/README.md

 # Exercise 01 - Hello World

-The main purpose of this exercise is to walk you through the process of running the tests and make sure everything is set up and running correctly.
+The main purpose of this exercise is to walk you through the process of running the tests and make sure everything is set up and running correctly for you.

 In this directory you will find 2 other files:
   1. `helloWorld.js`